awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.NET.01.md

         }
         catch
         {
           localFound = false;
         }
         if( !localFound )
         {
           Console.WriteLine("\n      ERROR: DynamoDB Local does not appear to have been started..." + "\n        (checked port 8000)");
           operationFailed = true;
-          return (false);
+          return false;
         }

         // If DynamoDB-Local does seem to be running, so create a client Console.WriteLine( "  -- Setting up a DynamoDB-Local client (DynamoDB Local seems to be running)" );
         AmazonDynamoDBConfig ddbConfig = new AmazonDynamoDBConfig();
         ddbConfig.ServiceURL = "http://localhost:8000";